Overview of MaineCare’s Consumer Directed Attendant Services

 Some assets are not counted towards Medicaid’s asset limit.
 These generally include an applicant’s primary home, household furnishings and appliances, personal effects, and a vehicle.

 The home is often the highest valued asset a Medicaid applicant owns, and many persons worry that Medicaid will take it.
 Applicants for the Consumer Directed Attendant Services Program need not worry.
 As long as they live in their home, the home is exempt (non-countable).
-However, if they live in a relative’s home, they must have intent to return to their home in order for it to remain exempt.
-It is important to note that other MaineCare programs, such as the Elderly and Adults with Disabilities Waiver and nursing home Medicaid, only exempt the home in specific situations.
-To learn more about home exemption and when Medicaid can and cannot take the home, click here.
+However, if they live in a relative’s home, they must have Intent to Return home in order for it to remain exempt.
+It is important to note that other MaineCare programs, such as the Elderly and Adults with Disabilities Waiver and Nursing Home Medicaid, also have a home equity interest limit for home exemption.
+Learn more about home exemption and when Medicaid can and cannot take the home here.

 Medical Criteria: Functional Need